 Our team and board members are comprised of former refugees and immigrants.
 We work hard to ensure our vision and process are centered around the voices and needs of vulnerable people and refugees.

-Atif is served as an interpreter for his own refugee and immigrant family and graduated from MIT during the height of the Syrian refugee crisis.
-When the travel ban was announced, he left his job as a Product Manager to launch Tarjimly, an app that now helps thousands of refugees and humanitarian workers overcome language barriers globally.
+Atif served as an interpreter for his own refugee and immigrant family.
+He graduated from MIT during the height of the Syrian refugee crisis.
+When the travel ban was announced, he left his job as a Product Manager to launch Tarjimly to help thousands of refugees and humanitarian workers overcome language barriers.
 He was awarded Forbes 30 Under 30, SVBJ’s 40 Under 40, the Echoing Green Fellowship, the MIT Martin Luther King Jr. Service Award, and was featured in Forbes and TechCrunch after launching Tarjimly with Y Combinator.

 Uzma's expertise and passion is in storytelling.
 At Tarjimly, she's responsible for developing and managing communications about our products, community stories, partnerships, and the organization's humanitarian efforts.
 She's a seasoned PR professional who is constantly plugged into news cycles, and her speciality is in developing brand narratives, media engagement, social media strategy, and managing community outreach.
 She currently works at Facebook and previously spent five years helping both established companies and early stage startups with PR.

 Nadeen is a UI & Visual designer for Tarjimly, graduate of Simmons college, and brings years of freelance experience as a graphic designer.

 Abdul is an MIT graduate in Computer Science and systems engineer at Facebook who built Tarjimly’s infrastructure and manages Tarjimly’s software services.
 Abdul built Tarjimly’s first calling service.